qjson/qjson-syntax/README.md

 ### Strings

-There are four types of strings:
+QJSON has four types of strings:
 1. double quoted string (same as JSON strings),
 2. single quoted string (same as double quoted, but single quoted),
 3. quoteless string
 4. multiline string

+Identifiers can be double or single quoted strings or quoteless strings.
+Multiline strings can only be values.

+#### Single and double quoted strings

 Single and double quoted string may contain any character and escaped characters.
 The / character doesn’t need to be escaped.
 The QJSON to JSON converter will escape the / character for you when it is needed.
 A single quoted string doesn’t need to escape ", but must escape ' when needed.

+#### Quoteless strings

-Quoteless strings are very convenient.
-A quoteless string will start at non whitespace character and will end at a delimiter (:,{}[]), the start of a comment or a newline.
-The ' and " character don’t need to be escaped.
-A quoteless string may not contain escaped characters (e.g. \b).
+A quoteless string will start at a non whitespace character and will end at a delimiter (:,{}[]), the start of a comment or a newline.
+The column in an ISO 8601 date time value will not terminate the quoteless string.
+The ' and " characters in a quoteless string don’t need to be escaped.
+A quoteless string may not contain escaped characters.
+When converted to JSON string, the `\` character is escaped (e.g. `\b` -> `\\b`).
 A quoteless string is right trimmed of whitespaces.

 Examples:

-    The brown fox ,   --> "The brown fox"
+    The brown fox , --> "The brown fox" my id :   --> "my id"
+    x \n y #...  --> "x \\n y"

+#### Multiline strings

-A multiline string can only be used as value.
-It must start on a newline and is delimited with the character ` at both ends.
-Multiline strings can have a margin.
-The margin is defined by the sequence of whitespace characters in front of the starting ` character.
+A multiline string must start on a newline and is delimited with the character
+\` at both ends.
+Multiline strings can have a margin to support clean alignment.
+The margin is defined by the sequence of whitespace characters in front of the starting \` character.
 All subsequent lines of the multiline string must have the exact same margin.

-The starting ` must be followed by a newline specifier (\n or \r\n).
-This specifies what to use as newline in the output string.
-This is needed because editors may change the newline between \n and \r\n in the QJSON file.
-Specifying the newline to use, avoids unpredictable newline type in the JSON output.
+The starting \` *must* be followed by a newline type specifier (\n or \r\n).
+It
+specifies the newline value to use in the JSON string.
+It is needed because editors may change the type of newline (\n or \r\n) in the QJSON file according to the operating system convention or configuration settings.
+Specifying the newline type ensures 100% determinism of the JSON output.
+The newline type specification may be followed by spaces or a comment.

-The multiline string starts on the next line after the line containing the starting ` and newline specification.
-The starting line may contain a comment or whitespace, and nothing else.
+The multiline string content starts on the line after the starting \` and newline specification.

+A multiline string may contain unescaped control characters.
+They will be escaped in the JSON string.
+A multiline string may contain a \` character, but it must be escaped by adding a \ character *just after it*.
+The \ character will not be present in the JSON string.

 Examples:

     `\n
     The